tidymodels/shinymodels/tests/testthat/_snaps/multiclass_plots.md

     Condition
       Error in `UseMethod()`:
       ! no applicable method for 'select' applied to an object of class "c('multi_cls_shiny_data', 'shiny_data')"

----

-    argument "factorcol" is missing, with no default

----

-    object 'Genotype' not found

 # can accurately plot the ROC curve